YellowFlemz/Merch-Crawlers/readme.md

-# Merch Scrapers
+# Merch Crawlers

 Code Written by Shawn Lim

-A collection of scrapers for websites which sell merchandise/collectibles.
+A collection of crawlers for websites which sell merchandise/collectibles.
-Extracts numerous data points including title, price, images, urls etc. Differs per website as they will contain different information.
+Scrapes numerous data points including title, price, images, urls etc. Differs per website as they will contain different information.
 Inserts all data found into a local MongoDB instance.